Qualification

 Section A: Philosophy of religion:

-- Arguments for the existence of God
+- arguments about the existence or non-existence of God

 Section B: Ethics and religion:

-- Ethical theories
+- normative ethical theories

 |